 The combination of seeds and water reaches its peak in fire and flavor about 15 minutes after mixing and will quickly decline from that point on.
 An acidic element is added to prepared mustard to delay or stop this decline.
 However, the acidic agent often masks the true flavor of the mustard.
 A warm temperature also inhibits mustard's potency and flavor, so be sure the mixing liquid is unheated.

 The white mustard seed variety is merely hot and tangy to the tongue, while the black and brown varieties carry their heat and pungency up to the nose, eyes, and forehead.
 The latter two have a more intense, longer-lasting flavor and pungency than the white.
 This is why the mild yellow mustard is made from the white seeds and stronger mustards from darker seeds.

 Mustard is the second most-used spice in the United States—its usage is only exceeded by the peppercorn (usually in ground pepper form).
-And it's no wonder since mustard works well with all types of meats, pork, poultry, and seafood.
+It's no wonder since mustard works well with all types of meats, pork, poultry, and seafood.
 Most of us are familiar with standard yellow prepared mustard, but there are many wonderful varieties of seeds and prepared mustards to experiment with.

 Learning More about Mustard